...

 I understand that not everyone living in or visiting South Korea has access to a car, but don’t worry—there are also some excellent package tours available for trekking in this area.

-Whether you’re looking to escape the hustle of city life, beat the heat, or take a break from the slopes, Gangwon-Do remains my favorite province in South Korea for all of those reasons!
+Whether you’re escaping city life, looking for a summer adventure, or taking a break from the slopes, Gangwon-do remains my favorite province in South Korea for all of these reasons!

-If you have questions, please join my free Facebook group and community.
-I’m happy to answer you there!
+If you have any questions about visiting Daegwallyeong, join my free Facebook group and community, where I’m happy to chat and help!

 Colorado Saram and dog (Winnie) at Conan Beach, Jeju Island - South Korea.